Create your first simulator connector

 }

-Configure the services via Dependency Injection
+Step 6: Configure Dependency Injection

 using Cognite.Simulator.Utils;